Flamingo Las Vegas: Film

 The Flamingo made numerous film appearances in its early years, including The Invisible Wall (1947), The Lady Gambles (1949), My Friend Irma Goes West (1950), The Las Vegas Story (1952), and The Girl Rush (1955).

 In Ocean's 11 (1960), the Flamingo is one of five Las Vegas casinos to be robbed by the main characters.
 The resort also appears in a flashback sequence in the 2001 remake.
 Viva Las Vegas (1964) includes prominent footage of the Flamingo's pool area.
 The resort later appeared in Elvira: Mistress of the Dark (1988).

 The 1991 film Bugsy, starring Warren Beatty, depicted Siegel's involvement in the construction of the Flamingo, though many of the details were altered for dramatic effect.
 For instance, in the film, Siegel originates the idea of the Flamingo, instead of buying ownership from Wilkerson, and is killed after the first opening in 1946, rather than the second opening in 1947.
 The film helped popularize the myth of Siegel as the Flamingo's true visionary.
 The original Flamingo was recreated for the film through sets, based on research such as historic photographs.

 Television

-The Flamingo Hilton is featured prominently in the opening montage of the television series Vega$ (1978–1981).
-The series Lilyhammer (2012–2014) also features a nightclub in Lillehammer, Norway, named the Flamingo.
-During its construction, character Frank Tagliano references Siegel and the hotel-casino as his inspiration for the nightclub.
+The Flamingo Hilton appears in the opening montage of the television series Vega$ (1978–1981).
+The hotel-casino is also referenced in the series Lilyhammer (2012–2014), in which a nightclub in Lillehammer, Norway, named the Flamingo, is depicted as being inspired by the historic property.
+During its construction, the character Frank Tagliano directly cites Siegel and the Flamingo Hilton as his model for the nightclub.